sbgn/sbgn.github.io/pages/openchallenge2.md

 We would be grateful for help from experts on the topic of RAS-RAF-MEK-ERK signalling and experienced curators who are interested in working with students and young researchers to develop maps of this signalling cascade.

 Please express your interest via this [self-organised form](https://docs.google.com/spreadsheets/d/1cGkK4YyGWYiBE11L8dzvKeHLmmyy_LD8XOS_SYYT0VE/edit#gid=0) by **10 April 2021**.
 Join the [mailing list](https://groups.google.com/g/openchallenge) to participate in discussions and to keep updated.
 With questions and suggestions, please contact organisers at [openchallenge-coord@googlegroups.com](mailto:openchallenge-coord@googlegroups.com).

-### Objectives

-1. Design a minimal set of pathway variants of the RAS-RAF-MEK-ERK cascade that can be applied in a composable manner for developing larger maps.
-1. Using the experience of working with this example, develop clear guidelines and specific solutions for creating composable components and assembling them into modular maps.

 ### Timeline